Skip to content Skip to footer

 Bollywood vs Cricket: Who Actually Sells?

 Cricket stars also benefit from sustained, high-visibility performance moments.
-Every IPL season, every international match provides organic, unpaid exposure that keeps the celebrity relevant.
-Bollywood actors are visible during film releases (a few weeks per year) and promotional cycles.
-The rest of the time, they’re endorsing products on Instagram, which is exactly the context where consumers have learned to tune out.
+Every IPL season, every international match provides organic, unpaid exposure.
+Bollywood actors are visible during film releases – a few weeks per year.
+The rest of the time, they’re endorsing products on Instagram, exactly the context where consumers have learned to tune out.

 Case Studies: The Endorsements That Flopped

 Case 1: Pepsi and the Celebrity Carousel.
-Pepsi India has cycled through virtually every A-list Bollywood and cricket celebrity over the past two decades.
-Their market share in India?
+Pepsi India has cycled through virtually every A-list Bollywood and cricket celebrity over two decades.
+Their market share?
 Stuck at roughly 36-38% for a decade, while Coca-Cola with fewer celebrity partnerships maintained 55-58%.
 The billions spent on celebrity faces didn’t move the competitive needle.
 What moved it was distribution, pricing, and product variants.

 Case 2: Pan Masala’s Celebrity Problem.
-The pan masala and gutka-adjacent categories collectively spend the highest amount on celebrity endorsements in India.
-The subsequent public backlash when celebrities were called out for promoting harmful products forced multiple high-profile exits.
-Amitabh Bachchan returned his Kamla Pasand fee.
-Shah Rukh Khan stepped away from Vimal.
-The celebrity tax here wasn’t just financial.
+The pan masala and gutka-adjacent categories collectively spend the most on celebrity endorsements in India.
+The subsequent public backlash – Amitabh Bachchan returning his Kamla Pasand fee, Shah Rukh Khan stepping away from Vimal – proved that the celebrity tax here wasn’t just financial.
 It was reputational damage to both brand and endorser.

 Case 3: The Byju’s Celebrity Overload.
-Before its spectacular collapse, Byju’s spent aggressively on Shah Rukh Khan and other celebrity endorsers.
-At its peak, the company was spending ₹2,000-3,000 crore annually on marketing.
-The celebrity endorsements created awareness but couldn’t fix the fundamental product and business model problems.
+Before its spectacular collapse, Byju’s was spending ₹2,000-3,000 crore annually on marketing.
+Shah Rukh Khan and others created awareness but couldn’t fix fundamental product and business model problems.
 All that borrowed credibility evaporated the moment the real story emerged.

 The Pattern